Freshman Application Requirements

 Things to Know

 - If your high school is in an interview area (listed below), you may be offered an interview with a local, trained Stanford alumnus/a volunteer.
-There is no need to request an interview.
+Applicants may not request an interview.

 - Volunteers invite applicants to interview by email using the email noted in the application.
 Since volunteers also have the phone number you provided in your application, you may also receive a text message or phone call.